hello.

 no. It swells.

 oh.
 Right.
 It swells.
 Uhmm.
 Ok.
 Well.
-And so the end starts this...this piece called "the lark ascending."
+And so the end starts with this...this piece "the lark ascending."
 Uhmm now is...what is the lark?
-Is that...is that also a for something?
+Is that...is that a metaphor for something?

 [David:] uhmm.
 I gue...I mean I guess.
 I just...I think...
-I don't think you read too much into any of this you know It's...I the lark ascending was written... it was a piece by Vaughn Williams who died in 1958, and uh, the work with this calm set of sustained chords and then (coughs) sorry. me.
+I don't think you should too much into any of this you know It's...I mean the lark was written... it was a piece written by Williams who died in 1958, and uh, the work opens with this calm set of chords and then (coughs) sorry. me.
 And uhmm.
-Anyway and so then the violin enters as the and it... it starts with this of ascending and repeated intervals and this... nimble then elongated arpeggios.
+Anyway and so then the enters as the lark and it... it starts with this series of ascending and repeated and this... these then elongated arpeggios.
 Uhmm.
-And he actually inspiration in a work by the English poet George Meredith who died in 1909 and the composer a portion of Meredith's poem on the flyleaf...
+And he actually inspiration in a work by the English poet George Meredith who died in 1909 and the composer included a portion of poem on the flyleaf...

 wait uh...